What Is Plaster?

 Defects In Plastering

 Usual defects that are found in plastering wor.
-Below type, defects Plastering.
+Below types of defects Plastering.

 1. Blowing or Blistering of Plaster